 Know that a cover letter is posted in addition to your resume and it is when you are applying for a specific job opening in the company.
 Whereas letter of interest is randomly sent and not always if and when, there is a job opening.

-Cover letter covers your skill sets, previous task accomplishments and your fulfilled projects in detail and it has contents which cannot be filled in a brief resume.
-In a way, if your resume is the list of contents page, then the cover letter is those contents explained in a brief way (Mind it, not in a very detailed way).
+The cover letter covers your skill sets, previous task accomplishments, and your fulfilled projects in detail and it has contents which cannot be filled in a brief resume.
+In a way, if your resume is the list of contents page, then the cover letter is those contents explained briefly (Mind it, not in a very detailed way).